 Dr. Sanford is currently conducting a series of studies investigating couple resiliency.
 Couple resiliency is defined as the extent to which a couple's relationship has characteristics that help each member adapt and maintain high wellbeing during stressful life situations.
 Recent studies have investigated resiliency in a range of different populations, from parents who have a child with a medical condition to firefighters.

-Go to Keith Sanford's
+Go to Keith Sanford's webpage.

 Visit Keith Sanford's web program: the Couple Conflict Consultant.